membraneframework-labs/membrane_dashboard/README.md

 After this step, your application should automatically log all configured events to the database.
 If you decided to use `docker-compose`, you don't need to do anything else.
 If you decided to set up everything by yourself, there's one more step left.

 ### Running `membrane_dashboard`
+These commands need to be run in the `membrane_dashboard` directory.

 Fortunately, this is rather simple.
 You need to get all the dependencies: